 Look Up Your Loan

-Use the National Student Loan Data System (NSLDS) to review all your Federal student loan information online.
+Use the Federal Student Aid's Manage Loans page to review all your Federal student loan information online.
 You can monitor your loan status until the day your loan is fully repaid.